jessfraz/blog/content/post/windows-for-linux-nerds.md

 description = "A guide describing what I learned about Windows and the Windows kernel in my first week at Microsoft."
 +++

-I recently started a job at Microsoft, and in my first week I have already learned so much about Windows and I figured I would try to put it all into writing.
+I recently started a job at Microsoft.
+In my first week I have already learned so much about Windows, I figured I would try to put it all into writing.
+This post is coming to you from a Windows Subsystem for Linux console!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I&#39;m
 headed to Seattle because I&#39;M JOINING MICROSOFT, at the airport wearing